grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 But what if those numbers are the price of a stock.
-There may be hundreds of thousand of trades within a 10 second interval, yet we do not want to (or cannot, for technical reasons) record every single one of them.
+There may be hundreds of thousand of trades within a 10 second interval, yet we do not want to (or cannot, for technical reasons) record every single one of them?
 In this scenario having the last value override all previous ones doesn't exactly seem correct.

 Enter [RRDTool](https://oss.oetiker.ch/rrdtool/) which uses a